 Key Responsibilities

-Operate and maintain pellet mills to ensure optimal feed rates and pellet quality
+Operate and maintain pellet mills to ensure optimal feed rates and pellet quality.

-Adjust machine components such as rolls and dies to regulate speed, pressure, and temperature
+Adjust machine components such as rolls and dies to regulate speed, pressure, and temperature.

-Monitor equipment performance and troubleshoot malfunctions
+Monitor equipment performance and detect malfunctions using gauges and indicator lights.

-Conduct quality control testing, including ash tests
+Conduct quality control testing, including ash tests, to meet company standards.

-Communicate operational issues and escalate as needed
+Communicate operational issues and escalate problems promptly for resolution.

 Requirements